jge-cp/jge-mpp/Docs/PROJECT_OVERVIEW.md

 - `approved` - Fully approved by both inspectors
 - `rejected` - Rejected by either inspector

+### Workflow Integrity (Invariants)

+The system is designed to be robust against “back button / double-submit / refresh” behavior:

+- **No GET side-effects**: simply viewing pages must not create or mutate evaluation records.
+- **Atomic submissions**: evaluation submit paths run inside DB transactions and use row locking to avoid race conditions.
+- **Idempotent create**: concurrent submits that try to create the same evaluation should not 500; existing rows are reused.
+- **Final states stay final**: `approved` / `rejected` are treated as terminal outcomes.
+- **Variant must have colors**: Multicam variants are expected to have at least one `VariantColor`.
+If a variant is missing colors, it’s considered data corruption and should be backfilled (see management command below).

 ### Single-Stage Lot Workflow

 ```